COG-UK/docs/gisaid.md

 * the name of the lab or labs that you wish to credit as the originating lab (this will include your sequencing lab)
 * a list of people you wish you credit

-You will also need to raise this to Sam in `#outbound-distribution` as we must notify GISAID of your username.
+You will also need to contact GISAID and let them know you wish to allow the COG-UK consortium user to submit sequences on your behalf.

 ## How does it work?

-Bulk uploads are automatically generated at noon on Monday and will release all new seqeunces that pass high quality QC that have been uploaded in the past week.
+Bulk uploads are automatically generated at noon every day and will release all new seqeunces that passed high quality QC with a seven day lag.

 ## Do I have to do anything?